 Athletes often struggle to complete the tedious at-home physical therapy required to fully recover after an injury.
 This motivated a team from the Biodesign for Digital Health course to build a digital platform and sensor-equipped sleeve to deliver a customized rehab program, monitor progress, correct form, and provide friendly competition to keep athletes engaged through full recovery.

 Osteoporosis affects nearly one-third of women over 65 and results in significant fractures, in part, because patients don’t adhere to their treatment plans.
-When students in the Biodesign for Digital Health course learned that insufficient patient education was part of the problem, they developed the Osteotec digital fracture liaison service, a one-stop digital shop for disease information and management.
+When students in the Biodesign for Digital Health course learned that insufficient patient education was part of the problem, they developed Osteotec, a one-stop digital shop for disease information and management.

 85 percent of college-educated individuals with autistic spectrum disorder are unemployed.
 One team of students from the Biodesign for Digital Health course is helping address this challenge with a digital platform that helps recruiting teams better understand and engage with these unique job candidates.

 Onchocerciasis is a parasitic disease that causes severe itching and can lead to blindness.
 While effective treatments are available, obtaining them relies on a painful and often inaccurate diagnostic protocol.
-To help people get the treatment they need with less pain and more precision, a team of students from the Senior Engineering Capstone course developed a new approach.
+To help patients get treatment with less pain and more precision, a team of students from the Senior Engineering Capstone course developed a new approach.

 Bringing a preterm infant home from the hospital can be a stressful experience for parents as they struggle with detailed care instructions and the need to monitor multiple health parameters.
-To address this challenge, a team of students from the Biodesign for Digital Health course built an app-based care platform that eases the transition from hospital to home by providing clinically-validated resources and support.
+To address this challenge, a team of students from the Biodesign for Digital Health course built an app-based care platform that eases the transition by providing clinically-validated resources and support.